Palisand/es-categorizer/README.md

 # es-categorizer
 Extracting categories from an arbitrary block of text using Elasticsearch and Wikipedia.

+### TODO:

+- Get better wiki article results.
+    - Adapt according to text size?

 ### How?

 Given some text, [term vectors](https://www.elastic.co/guide/en/elasticsearch/reference/current/docs-termvectors.html) and the [OpenNLP Ingest Processor plugin](https://github.com/spinscale/elasticsearch-ingest-opennlp) can be used to extract keywords that exist **only** within that text, which is not suitable for category extraction.
 What is needed is a dataset that includes indexable content paired with tags, like an encyclopedia:

 1. Index Wikipedia.
 See [this guide](https://www.elastic.co/blog/loading-wikipedia) and *Setup* below.
 2. Use a [More Like This Query](https://www.elastic.co/guide/en/elasticsearch/reference/current/query-dsl-mlt-query.html) to find documents (wiki articles) that match a given text.
-3. Return the categories of the highest scoring documents.
+3. Gather the wiki categories of the highest scoring documents.
+4. Return a general category based on those categories.

 ### Prerequisite Dependencies